 Students will possess improved linguistic skills and increased communicational knowledge.

-- Students will be able to understand and communicate in Spanish by attaining proficiency in the four basic language skills, learning appropriate non-verbal skills and understanding the cultural contexts of language usage.
+- Students will be able to reach their goals & objetives understanding and communicate in Spanish by attaining proficiency in the four basic language skills, learning appropriate non-verbal skills and understanding the cultural contexts of language usage.

 - Students will be able to use their foreign language skills to access new knowledge from native-language media, untranslated documents, literature and interaction with native speakers.

 - Students will have appropriate training for graduate study in foreign languages and cultures, including the ability to work with primary historical documents, in order to pursue advanced degree programmes, study international law and international business or business administration.

 - Students will possess those intercultural communication skills which are important not only for success in certain professional careers, but also to ensure cross-occupational flexibility in fields such as teaching, translating and interpreting, international business and other professions where Spanish language and multicultural skills are a valuable asset.

 Students will increase their understanding and knowledge of other societies and cultures.

 - Students will understand the fundamental attributes of the foreign culture studied, in particular its geography, history, political and economic institutions, its citizens’ values and customs and its aesthetic products.

 - Students will gain new insight into their own culture, by seeing it from an international perspective and identifying the underlying premises of their own cultural values and behaviours.